 In what circumstances is a penalty chargeable: overview

 We expect there to be strong compliance with the Senior Accounting Officer (SAO) provisions.
-HMRC’s Large Business Customer Relationship Managers (CRMs) and Mid-sized Business Customer Engagement Team (CET) will consider this as part of their overall risk assessment of companies.
+HMRC’s Large Business Customer Compliance Managers (CCMs) and Mid-sized Business Customer Engagement Team (CET) will consider this as part of their overall risk assessment of companies.
 However, if there are failures, Schedule 46 FA 2009 does provide for

 - a penalty chargeable on a qualifying company for failure to notify the name of its SAO within certain timescales, see SAOG18300, and